"Oats were great...until feedbag taken away. Felt horses no longer welcome. Made to wear a blanket on a 90 degree days? Neigh, I say!"

 For some reason getting all grounds signage logical and clear has often proved either elusive goal or little cause for concern.
 Perhaps result of former untoward profit focus to obvious detriment of any more relaxed interaction with visitors, along with periodic labor shortages and log-jam of daily chores and maintenance tasks, contributing to ungracious treatment reviewer experienced.
 (Also, again, manager was facing decade-long terminal disease, something that could understandably make anyone who'd really rather not check out more than bit testy or indifferent to any and all beyond small trusted circle.)

 Needless unfortunate energy wedgies could make for spacing out such directional details.
-Springs, in believed energy vortex, could well have swirling forces encouraging non-rational spirit state that at times wreck havoc on such mundane matters.
-It might throw off ability to get any better handle on small but critical matters like creating accurate and pleasing guiding signs (that grounds manager Josh W. began remedying nicely).
+Springs, being in believed energy vortex, could well have swirling forces encouraging non-rational spirit state that at times wreck havoc on such mundane matters.
+It might throw off ability to get any better handle on small but critical matters, like creating accurate and pleasing guiding signs (that grounds manager Josh W. began remedying nicely with grand routed creations).

 Maybe it's just human nature.
 Writer at Oregon's vast Britenbush grounds once got lost in snowy cold on returning from distant parking lot -- even with their far more generous placement of refreshingly artistic signage -- and started freaking until finally finding way back.
 Management and seasoned staff members of any place might think, "Well, I know where things are -- heck, everybody does.
 Why do some people seem to have such trouble?
 Are they directionally challenged or something?"